AkshadAp17/Food/replit.md

   - Added existing menu items display in admin panel
   - Show restaurant categories visually on restaurant cards
   - All food delivery features now working properly
+- July 12, 2025.
+Implemented admin-only access restrictions and analytics dashboard:
+  - Removed cart and order functionality from admin users (view-only access to menus)
+  - Added Analytics tab with visual charts showing order statistics and revenue data
+  - Added Orders tab for comprehensive order management and tracking
+  - Enhanced admin navigation with analytics and order management features
+  - Admin users can only manage restaurants/menus, not shop or place orders
+  - Added visual analytics with popular items, order status distribution, and revenue by restaurant

 ## User Preferences